Top 25 Dog-Friendly Vacations, From Beach Runs to Pup-Loving Bar Crawls

 St. Helena, CA

-Eat and Play: The Napa Valley stalwart V. Sattui Winery produces some excellent wines—Sunset honored its 2009 “Paradiso” in our 2013 competition.
+For dog-friendly vacations in wine country, go to Napa Valley.
+The Napa's stalwart V. Sattui Winery produces some excellent wines—Sunset honored its 2009 “Paradiso” in our 2013 competition.
 But it’s also highly canine-friendly.
 Leashed dogs are allowed inside the tasting room; outside, dogs are welcome to join their people for a picnic on the lawns, which are open to the public seven days a week and surrounded by hedges and a fence to keep pups safe.
-Tasting from $10; vsattui.com.

-Stay: Probably the most famous dog-friendly hotel in the country, the Cypress Inn is co-owned by actress and animal activist Doris Day (she turns 90 this month).
+Near Big Sur, you'll be welcomed to Monterey Bay’s pooch paradise.
+Centrally located Carmel City Beach has delightfully soft sand and refreshingly few land mines—poop bags are provided.
+Spoil your pooch at pet store Diggidy Dog.
+The shopping center Carmel Plaza has a dogs-only watering spot, the Fountain of Woof.
+For dog-friendly dining, we like Casanova and the Forge in the Forest.
+Probably the most famous dog-friendly hotel in the country, the Cypress Inn is co-owned by actress, animal activist, and nonagenarian Doris Day.
 And even without its pet pedigree, it’s an appealing Mediterranean-style inn dating to 1929.
 Dog highlights include the weekday afternoon Yappy Hour at Terry’s Lounge, where dogs join their guardians for meals and drinks.
 You can also take your dog for an off-leash romp at nearby Carmel Beach.
-Rooms from $195, dog services from $30, Terry’s Lounge $$$; cypress-inn.com.

 Los Angeles, CA